jason0611/FS22_HeadlandManagement/README.md

 Included functions:
 - Reduce speed (cruise control) and raise again
 - Lifting and lowering of implements, optionally also only in front or only in the rear
-- Separate lifting of front and rear implements, each when reaching the headland
+- Separate lifting of front and rear implements: Single, all, or each when reaching the headland
 - Turning the plough, single-stage or two-stage (via the middle position)
-- Lifting and changing of track rippers
+- Lifting and changing of ridge markers
 - Switch off and switch on power take-off shaft(s) and hydraulics, optionally front only or rear only
 - Change of steering direction in crab steering
 - Headland automatic: Headland mode can be activated automatically when the headland is reached
+- Headland automatic: Trigger can be set to front or back implement with configurable headland width
 - Headland automatic: Automatic switchover to field mode after 180° turn has been completed or after reaching the set headland width
 - Implement measurement for more precise implement lifting
+- The headland management settings are now saved and restored local for each implement type automatically
+- Headland Management now got a mainswitch: It can be turned on and off by key to avoid unplanned triggering e.g. while on the road
+- Further on there are some more keys, that can be set if wanted, to temporarily disable and re-enable headland automatic.
+This can be helpful on field edges.
+  These keys are not preassigned and can be assigned in the keyboard settings.
 - Audible signal when headland management is activated

 Additionally with existing Vehicle Control Addon (VCA):